March 24, 2023

 Born in a quarterpipe somewhere in Hawaii, Mondo Gecko is a thrash-metal skateboarding lizard and close ally of the Turtles.
 With his Turbo-charged Sewer Skateboard, “Mon” is ready to grind on some Foot Clan chumps and eat your homework for you.

-Mondo Gecko also came with a label sheet letting kids decorate his skateboard (or anything else) with some gnarly stickers.
+Mondo Gecko also came with a label sheet letting kids decorate his skateboard (or anything else, sorry Mom) with some gnarly stickers.

-Step aside Kung-Fu Panda; the OG is here.
-While he never appeared in the TV show, Panda Khan (real name Li Yang) is one of the most beloved TMNT characters from crossover comics and was honored with his own action figure.
+While he never appeared in the TMNT TV show, Panda Khan (real name Li Yang) is one of the most beloved TMNT characters from crossover comics and was honored with his own action figure.

 Using the ancient art of Ting Zing Pao, Panda Khan was able to time-travel from his alien world of anthropomorphic pandas to help the Turtles.
 With his Dragon Claw’s Sword and Fusion Blaster, it’s no surprise Shredder’s foot soldiers find him unBEARable.